 Check how much you know about road signs using our road signs quiz.

-Signals can be used by police officers, crossing patrols and other people who are authorised to control traffic such as Vehicle and Operator Services Agency and Highways Agency traffic officers.
+Signals can be used by police officers, crossing patrols and other people who are authorised to control traffic such as DVSA and Highways England traffic officers.
 Make sure you know what these signals mean and what to do when you see them.
 The Highway Code contains a guide to these signals.